Earth 103 at Penn State: Earth in the Future

 What We Expect of You

 We have worked hard to make this an effective and engaging educational experience.
-You will succeed if you are diligent about keeping up with the class schedule, and if you take advantage of opportunities to engage both your classmates and your instructors throughout the course.
+You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to engage with both your classmates and your instructors throughout the course.

 The key to success in this course is keeping up with the assignments.
-Students who complete the labs, quizzes and blogs on time have a good change of success.
+Students who complete the labs and quizzes on time have a good chance of success.
 If you fall behind it is usually very difficult to catch up.

 Specific learning objectives for each module and lab exercise are detailed within modules.

-Each module includes one to two lab exercises that will engage you in studying data, maps, and models.
+Each module includes a lab exercise that will engage you in studying data, maps, and models.
 These exercises build on the topics covered in the module and they will deepen and enhance your understanding of the material in that module.

 Please read the following two paragraphs very carefully to avoid confusion!

-The lab for the University Park section takes place face to face and participation is mandatory.
-The World Campus section is 100% online.
-Because I will not be in the room with you, the lab will not be as challenging as the University Park section lab.
+This class is 100% online.
 You will be submitting your answers in Canvas and they will be graded by Canvas.
 The advantage of this is you will get immediate feedback.
-All labs will be due Tuesday midnight of the week after the lab was started (ie Module 1 lab is due the Tuesday of the week you are working on Module 2).
-The University Park labs can be submitted at the end of class or in the lab dropbox.
-Please make sure you have your name on your paper.
+All labs will be due Tuesday midnight of the week after the lab was started (i.e. Module 1 lab is due the Tuesday of the week you are working on Module 2).

-These exams will cover material related to the module content, the readings, and the lab exercises.
-Discussion questions posted at the ends of many of the lab exercises represent possible exam questions, so you should study these carefully.
-The "Learning Outcomes" in the blue boxes at the beginning of each module provide a list of topics you should know about.
-The first exam will be multiple choice and the second will be short answer.
-Each exam is weighted equally; the first exam will cover Modules 1-6 and the second exam covers Modules 7-12.
+These exams will cover material related to the module content and the lab exercises.
+The "Learning Outcomes" at the beginning of each module provide a list of topics you should know about.
+The first exam will cover Modules 1-6 and the second exam covers Modules 7-12.

 Weekly Quizzes (total of 15%)

 Students’ understanding of the module content and lab exercises will be assessed through electronically administered and graded quizzes (in Canvas).
 The quizzes will be designed to assess the extent to which students have mastered the science presented in the modules.
 The lowest grade will be dropped.
-Questions will be chosen from among the questions listed under "Learning Outcomes" in the blue boxes at the beginning of each module.
+Most questions will be chosen from among the questions listed under "Learning Outcomes" at the beginning of each module.
 The quizzes must be taken by Sunday midnight of the week in question.

 Final overall grades will be determined based on the sums of these elements.Your grade will be expressed as a percentage, with 100% being the unattainable perfect grade.
 We convert these scores to a letter grade as follows: